Distance and intersection number in the curve graph of a surface: Spiral surgery

 \section{Spiral surgery}

-In this section, we introduce a new geometric realization of the $\pm$ and $\mp$ surgeries from \cite{BMM} reviewed in Section \ref{ss:efficient}, which we call {\it spiral surgery}.
-Understanding the decomposition $\Dec{v,w}$ when it contains a certain pattern, called a \textit{spiral}, can predict what the stacked extended dot graph \D$_k(v,w)$ will look like, which provides a simple condition for this type of surgery to preserve distance.
+In this section, we study a new geometric realization of the $+-$ and $-+$ surgeries, which we call {\it spiral surgery} and apply to the endpoints of a geodesic.
+Recognizing patterns called \textit{spirals} in the decomposition $\Dec{v,w}$ provides a simple condition for surgery to preserve distance.